Site Search

 • conduct patient record reviews including review of laboratory or diagnostic reports.

-The physician will be required to sign an Undertaking affirming they will not practise medicine during their pregnancy or parental leave of absence and that they will notify the College immediately should the dates of their leave change.
+The registrant will be required to sign an Undertaking affirming they will not practise in any capacity during their pregnancy or parental leave of absence and that they will notify the College immediately should the dates of their leave change.

-3. Professional Liability Coverage – The physician may wish to suspend their professional liability coverage while on a pregnancy or parental leave of absence.
-The College requires confirmation of professional liability coverage before reactivating the physician’s licence to practise.
+2. Professional Liability Coverage – The registrant may wish to suspend their professional liability coverage while on a pregnancy or parental leave of absence.
+The College requires confirmation of professional liability coverage before reactivating the registrant’s licence to practise.

 Resources